bcgov/citz-grs-dats/README.md

 The desktop application utilizes worker scripts to collect metadata and copy files from the user's machine.
 They run on their own threads outside of the main application.

-IMPORTANT: Every time changes are made to these workers, the app must be re-built.
+**IMPORTANT**: Every time changes are made to these workers, the app must be re-built.

 The workers are found under `desktop\src\main\fileProcessing\workers`.